-JDVI, the sixth annual regional double-header at Principality Stadium, has been confirmed for the afternoon of Saturday 28th April (KOs 15.05 & 17:35) the final weekend of Guinness PRO14 Championship action before the knock-out stages.
+JDVI, the sixth annual regional double-header at Principality Stadium, takes place on Saturday 28th April, the final weekend of Guinness PRO14 Championship action before the knock-out stages.

 Prices have been frozen again at £10-per-head for any seat in the ground at the derby day which sees the Dragons take on the Scarlets and Cardiff Blues face the Ospreys in back-to-back clashes in the capital.